Aivean/scala-to-java/readme.md

 * Type any scala code, for example `println("hello, world")` and finish with `END` character (`Ctrl-D`)

+Download
+---

+Just in case you don't want to bother yourself with building the project, I already [have built it for you](https://github.com/Aivean/scala-to-java/releases/download/1.0/scala-to-java.jar).

 Source highlighting and more
 ---